Feeling old, tired and weak lately? Does your body ache and feel depressed? Here are solutions, even if you’re over 60.

 Your Powerful Brain

-“Our brains are very powerful, and often we believe what we tell ourselves,” concurs Rupali Chadha, MD, chief of medical staff at Metropolitan State Hospital in Norwalk, CA.
+“Our brains are very powerful, and often we believe what we tell ourselves,” concurs Rupali Chadha, MD, former chief of medical staff at Metropolitan State Hospital in Norwalk, CA.

 “The neurochemistry of this is not understood, but all of us mental health physicians see this every day.